 You could go to a dinner party and have a pleasant time.
 But the moment that visiting friend or yet-to-learn-the-rules-of-the-game new arrival brought up the President’s name or that of any government official, silence would announce her arrival.
 Nobody wanted to acknowledge that those sacred words had been uttered.
 To do so would mean you were there when they were said and, by extension, that you were equally guilty, equally complicit.
 In what?
 Who knows.

-There was that one tale about a local who organized get-togethers at his place every week.
-It was rumored people discussed taboo topics like government policy, what was wrong with leadership, who was stealing what from the public coffers.
-But of course it was all rumor.
+There was that one tale about a local who organised get-togethers at his place every week.
+It was rumoured people discussed taboo topics like government policy, what was wrong with leadership, who was stealing what from the public coffers.
+But of course it was all rumour.
 Until the day the police barged in on them and made some arrests.
 The crime?
-Criticizing the government, speaking out in the ‘safety’ of one’s home; one’s personal space.
+Criticising the government, speaking out in the ‘safety’ of one’s home; one’s personal space.